Ergonomic Works

 Preparation Steps

-* Clean Up Your Workspace: Remove any clutter that might obstruct the view of your equipment or posture to prepare for an effective ergonomic assessment.
+* Clean Up Your Workspace: Remove any clutter that might obstruct the view of your equipment or your posture to prepare for an effective ergonomic assessment.

 * Wear Typical Work Attire: Dress in clothes you would normally wear while working to ensure your posture isn't artificially altered during your remote ergonomic evaluation.